pea/AdaptiveGrid/README.md

 AdaptiveGrid
 ============

 AdaptiveGrid is a fluid CSS grid framework which adapts to the screen size.
-For example, if you needed a column of 50% to become full width on mobile you'd add the class smallest_to_100 to it.
-It's very similar to Twitter's Bootstrap but roughly 5% of the filesize.
+It is customizable, letting you quickly create your own column and gutter sizes.

 Example
 =======